cgwire/kitsu/getting-started/README.md

 You can create now the episodes, sequences and shots.

-Enter the first episode using your own code name, for example type e01, then click on the **Add** button.
+Enter the first episode using your own code name, for example type e01, then click on the **Add** button (1).
-Do the same for the sequence, for example, sq01, then **Add**, and now the shots : sh001, then again **Add**.
+Do the same for the sequence, for example, sq01, then **Add** (2), and now the shots : sh001, then again **Add** (3).

 ![Manage shots](../img/getting-started/manage_shot.png)

 You can now see that the episode, sequence and shot are on a line, they are linked, you have created the first shot of the first sequence of the first episode.
 So everything is on track.

-Now to add more shots: as you can see the box is already fill with your name code but incremented, so you just have to continue to click on **Add** because the field is already completed, to create more shots.
+Now to add more shots: as you can see the box is already fill with your name code but incremented, so you just have to continue to click on **Add** to create more shots.

 ![Add shots](../img/getting-started/add_shots.png)